-Art Minor in Ireland is a new program designed to allow students to complete the minor in Summer 1 and Summer 2 for 16 credits.
-Summer 1 is focused on the basics of painting and drawing.
-Summer 2 is an intermediate course focused on individual projects and self-direction in any media.
+Art Minor in Ireland is a new program designed to allow students to complete the minor in Summer I and Summer II for 16 credits.
+Summer I is focused on the basics of painting and drawing.
+Summer II is an intermediate course focused on individual projects and self-direction in any media.

 Faculty Leader: Mira Cantor